Welcome to Norrbotten's museum

 If large parts of the panel are in good condition under the acrylic paint, it may be worth keeping.
 If only certain parts are rotten, you can replace them and leave the remaining panel as is, because older wood is usually of better quality than today's.
 Feel the facade with a knife.
 If the core seems hard, the wood is healthy.
 Feel for a little extra at the bottom of the planks and under window sections, where moisture-related problems are more likely to occur.

-I'm going to putty windows this summer and of course want to use natural materials.
-The old putty that partially remains is synthetic.
-Do I have to peel off all the old putty, or is it enough to supplement with linseed oil putty where the old has cracked and fallen down?
+I'm going to putty windows this summer and of course I want to use natural materials.
+The old putty that is partially left behind is synthetic.
+Do I have to peel off all the old putty or is it enough to supplement with linseed oil putty where the old one has cracked and fallen down?

-You should remove all synthetic putty before applying the natural and oily linseed oil putty.
-Use a tuning iron with a small pulley.
-It is also fine to use an ordinary small tuning iron.
-Please practice on a window first, as it is easy for the glass to crack before you have found the technique.
+You should remove all synthetic putty before applying the natural and oil-rich linseed oil putty.
+Use a chisel with a small wheel.
+It is also possible to use a regular small chisel.
+It is advisable to practice on a window first, as it is easy to crack the glass before you have found the technique.

 I'm going to renovate my windows.
 They are in good condition except for peeling paint and dry wood.
 I don't know what kind of color it is.
 The flakes come off in large pieces and are easy to break off.
 I was thinking of using linseed oil putty and linseed oil paint.
 Can I paint with linseed oil paint over the old paint?